Center for Cartoon Studies

-The Center for Cartoon Studies (CCS) is a two-year institution focusing on sequential art, specifically comics and graphic novels Located in the village of White River Junction, in the town of Hartford, Vermont, the Center offers a Master of Fine Arts degree, both one and two-year certificate programs, as well as summer programs, and is "the only college-level training program of its kind in the United States."
+The Center for Cartoon Studies (CCS) is a two-year institution focusing on sequential art, specifically comics and graphic novels.
+It is located in the village of White River Junction within the town of Hartford, Vermont.
+The Center offers a Master of Fine Arts degree, both one and two-year certificate programs, and summer programs.
+It is "the only college-level training program of its kind in the United States."

 History

-The Center for Cartoon Studies was founded by cartoonist James Sturm and Michelle Ollie in 2004, with its first class of 18 students beginning their schooling in the Fall of 2005.
-The first class of students were accepted less on the quality of their drawing and more on their critical thinking skills, literary merit, storytelling abilities and curiosity.
+The Center for Cartoon Studies was founded by cartoonist James Sturm and professor Michelle Ollie in 2004, with its first class of 18 students in the Fall of 2005.
+The first class of students were accepted less on the quality of their drawing and more on their critical thinking skills, literary merit, storytelling abilities, and curiosity.

 The Center's first commencement took place on May 19, 2007, with roughly 20 students graduating.
 In 2007 CCS was approved by the State of Vermont to award Master of Fine Arts degrees and certificates, which have been awarded to students from all subsequent classes.
 It currently has a student body of 48 students with an average age of 24.
 About 20 new students are accepted each year.

 The school educates students to be proficient in all aspects of graphic design and production, including self-publication and promotion.
 This is a notable step away from the specialized production model of mainstream comics companies such as Marvel Comics and DC Comics, wherein writing, pencilwork, inking, coloring, and lettering are most often handled by separate individuals.
 This inclination is in part due to many of the faculty's and significant donor Peter Laird's experience with alternative comics.
 The State of Vermont Department of Education approved CCS for degree granting authority and the school is also a member of Vermont Higher Education Council.

 Campus

 The Center for Cartoon Studies currently operates out of two buildings in the historic district of White River Junction, Vermont.
 The school rents space in the former Colodny’s Surprise Department Store Building, and in December 2011 the school purchased a former Post Office a few buildings down from Department Store Building.
-The schools Schulz Library used to be housed in a former fire station on Bridge Street, a building also occupied by the Main Street Museum, but had to be evacuated in August 2011 due to flood waters from Hurricane Irene.
+The school's Schulz Library used to be housed in a former fire station on Bridge Street, a building also occupied by the Main Street Museum, but had to be evacuated in August 2011 due to flood waters from Hurricane Irene.